*This article was last updated on April 23, 2024*

 Overview

-As defined by Dr. Richard Horowitz, a well-known US doctor who has treated thousands of Lyme patients over many decades, Lyme disease (and multiple associated tick-borne coinfections) is a multisystemic infectious disease that affects all areas of the body, including the brain and heart.
+As defined by Dr. Richard Horowitz, a well-known US doctor who has treated thousands of Lyme patients over many decades, Lyme disease (and multiple associated tick-borne coinfections) is a multi-systemic infectious disease that affects all areas of the body, including the brain and heart.
 It is caused by the bacterium Borrelia burgdorferi.
 There are actually multiple strains of Borrelia that can cause Lyme disease, including a few European strains, but Borrelia burgdorferi is the most well known.
 For those who have gone without diagnosis for a long time, he coined the term “MSIDS” Multiple Systemic Infectious Disease Syndrome.
 Other factors, such as parasitic or fungal infections, allergies, environmental toxicity, and a compromised immune function, make the illness unique to an individual, and consequently, diagnosis and treatment become a puzzle-solving process.

 There are three stages of Lyme disease: